 Moreover, the neck is a complex body part which facilitates the movement and bears the weight of the head.
 It becomes very difficult to give it a rest after the surgery unlike an arm or a leg and it is not possible to exactly calculate the recovery time as it depends on many other external factors.
-However, your spinal surgeon is well aware of your condition can help you chart a plan to improve the pace of the recovery.
+However, your Children and Adult Spinal Surgeon is well aware of your condition can help you chart a plan to improve the pace of the recovery.

 Pressure on the spinal cord from the back can lead to myelopathy.
 This pressure can be surgically removed by way of laminectomy or laminoplasty.
 The pros and cons of each operation with reference to the natural history of the cause of the pressure, with and without surgery, should be discussed fully.